-You know the basics.
+You know the basics of retail sales.
 Gain the customer’s trust.
 Greet warmly, maintain good eye contact, practice active listening, use open body language.
 Make recommendations based on what you hear.
 But what about that clinched feeling in your chest?
 As the customer is speaking to you, your throat seems to be closing up.
 Your heart is racing.
 Why?
 Because you know you’re supposed to sell them something when all this chatting is over.
 You’re (probably) not making a friend here.
 You’re brokering a business deal.
 And that ties your stomach up in knots.

 Two Sides Of One Personality

 If this describes you, then you are probably a highly relational person.
-Good news – that’s a strength in sales!
+Good news – that’s a strength in retail sales!
 The bad news is that you have some obstacles to overcome before you can be really successful.

 Some of your strengths are: